 - Conduct thorough character and reference checks on anyone you are not sure of, irrespective of how they present themselves to you initially.
 Psychopaths will always have skeletons in the closet and unsavory things from their past they are hiding from you.

 - Take repeated complaints from trusted other tenants seriously.
 Psychopaths can appear to be fun loving and hedonistic but can create a distressing and oppressive environment for others if they want to.

 - Take a zero tolerance approach to violence and verbal abuse towards other tenants.
 Be aware though that psychopaths are often covert and sneaky with their abuse as well.

 - Once you identify a tenant as a psychopath, simply look to get rid of them as soon as possible, since psychopaths never stop their destructive behavior.
 They remain the same throughout their lives.
 Let someone else deal with that problem.

 - If you continue you tolerate a psychopath’s behavior because he seems “OK” or “a bit of fun” to you, then you’ll find you lose your best and most reliable tenants who get fed up and leave, while they continue to fester, often getting behind on rent as they live irresponsible lives.
+They also often try to move in other “friends” whose behavior will be just as bad and who will also be unreliable.
 You get the worst of everything.

 - See also our article on the Psychopathy Checklist Traits for some ways to spot them.
 Especially look out for Glibness, insincerity, dishonesty, and irresponsibility – not traits you want in people you want to reliably get rent off.